 There are plenty of Burt Bacharach compilations out there already, so you might wonder why we need another one.
-But this CD – the third in a series – is considerably different that the usual ‘greatest hits’ affair.
+But this CD – the third in a series – is considerably different than the usual ‘greatest hits’ affair.
 In fact, there’s a good chance that you’ll be rather unfamiliar with the songs – or at least the performances – on this record.

 Consisting entirely of recordings made in 1962 – a period when Bacharach was starting to get a level of control over the arrangement and recording of his music – this features a whole bunch of rarities.
 But don’t think that these are inferior Bacharach recordings – far from it.
 In fact, pretty much everything here is essential listening.

-The album opens up with Jerry Butler’s Make It Easy on Yourself, probably the best known performance here and a suitably dramatic one, Butler’s baritone voice adding a suitable sense of drama to the recording.
+The album opens up with Jerry Butler’s Make It Easy on Yourself, probably the best-known performance here and a suitably dramatic one, Butler’s baritone voice adding a suitable sense of drama to the recording.
 But the more interesting stuff follows.

 For starters, there’s a bouncy French language version of Too Late to Worry, sung – as Donne-Moi Ma Chance – by none other than Sophia Loren.
 This is every bit as fantastic as you’d hope it to be!
-Another European icon closes out the album – Marlene Dietrich’s Kleine Treue Nachtigall (One Small Nightingale) and Where Have all the Flowers Gone are both performed in German and feature sympathetic, restrained instrumentation and impressive vocal performances.
+Another European icon closes out the album – Marlene Dietrich’s Kleine Treue Nachtigall (One Small Nightingale) and Where Have All the Flowers Gone are both performed in German and feature sympathetic, restrained instrumentation and impressive vocal performances.
 Dietrich also provides (via her autobiography) the booklet notes about her time working with Bacharach.

-Other classic songs turn up here in unfamiliar guises – ex-Flamingos frontman Tommy Hunt’s rendition of I Just Don’t Know What to Do with Myself might not be quite as impressive as Dusty Springfield’s version, but in all honesty, it’s not that far short, and it’s interesting to here the song sung from a male perspective.
+Other classic songs turn up here in unfamiliar guises – ex-Flamingos frontman Tommy Hunt’s rendition of I Just Don’t Know What to Do with Myself might not be quite as impressive as Dusty Springfield’s version, but in all honesty, it’s not that far short, and it’s interesting to hear the song sung from a male perspective.
 Hunt also provides a decent version of Don’t Make Me Over.

-A pair of Jack Jones ditties – Dreamin’ All the Time and Pick Up the Pieces – are first rate easy listening classics, while Joey Powers gives Don’t Envy Me a pop slant.
+A pair of Jack Jones ditties – Dreamin’ All the Time and Pick Up the Pieces – are first-rate easy listening classics, while Joey Powers gives Don’t Envy Me a pop slant.
 A B-side from The Drifters, Mexican Divorce, is rather magnificent, having a proto-Spaghetti Western feel (listening to tracks like this and some of Bacharach’s pop productions, it’s clear that he had a certain influence on Ennio Morricone).It also features Dionne Warwick among the backing singers.

-The early Sixties girl group sound is represented by Babs Tino’s rather brilliant Forgive Me (For Giving You Such a Bad Time) and Too Late to Worry, a couple of classic Bacharach / David numbers that mix regretful lyrics with up-tempo music that no doubt had the broken hearted weeping on the dancefloor.
-The Shirelles provide a pleasingly laid back version of It’s Love that Really Counts, while Timi Yuro’s The Love of a Boy is suitably dramatic and Helen Shapiro’s Keep Away from Other Girls is a slice of no-nonsense, lively pop.
+The early Sixties girl group sound is represented by Babs Tino’s rather brilliant Forgive Me (For Giving You Such a Bad Time) and Too Late to Worry, a couple of classic Bacharach / David numbers that mix regretful lyrics with up-tempo music that no doubt had the broken-hearted weeping on the dancefloor.
+The Shirelles provide a pleasingly laid back version of Its Love that Really Counts, while Timi Yuro’s The Love of a Boy is suitably dramatic and Helen Shapiro’s Keep Away from Other Girls is a slice of no-nonsense, lively pop.

-A couple of numbers from female vocal group The Russells are impressive – the laid back For All Time and the almost Euro-pop / giallo soundtrack sound of Wastin’ Away will leave you wanting more from this act!
+A couple of numbers from female vocal group The Russells are impressive – the laid back For All Time and the almost Euro-pop/Giallo soundtrack sound of Wastin’ Away will leave you wanting more from this act!